intrinio/javascript-sdk/docs/ForexApi.md

 var opts = {
-  'timezone': "UTC", // String | Returns trading times in this timezone 'startDate': "2018-01-01", // String | Return Forex Prices on or after this date 'startTime': "14:20:00", // String | Return Forex Prices at or after this time (24-hour) 'endDate': "2019-01-01", // String | Return Forex Prices on or before this date 'endTime': "21:01:21", // String | Return Forex Prices at or before this time (24-hour) 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'timezone': "UTC", // String | Returns trading times in this timezone 'startDate': null, // Date | Return Forex Prices on or after this date 'startTime': null, // String | Return Forex Prices at or after this time (24-hour) 'endDate': null, // Date | Return Forex Prices on or before this date 'endTime': null, // String | Return Forex Prices at or before this time (24-hour) 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };